 The dark red auburn balayage waves are stunning but high-maintenance color and style.
 Red and copper dyes fade away quickly.
 So, one of the best ways for you to get more longevity of the color is to top it up at home with a direct dye.
 Crazy Color, for instance, is perfect for this.
-It would be beneficial if you wash less often – once a week is best, using color-safe sulfate-free shampoos.
+Washing less often – once a week is best- using color-safe sulfate-free shampoos would be beneficial.

-Long hair and a deep auburn red hue make a combination that results in a very chic hairstyle.
+Long hair and a deep auburn red hue make a combination that produces a chic hairstyle.
 This auburn-colored hair will flatter warm and neutral skin tones.

 With hair dyes, you can transform yourself into naturally auburn hair.
 Dyes that are copper-tawny tones that suit you are readily available in the market for you to try on.

 #35: Amazing Chestnut Auburn

 A deep shade of auburn will make you want to grow long hair!
 This chestnut hair looks mesmerizing with any style you try with your locks.